mholtzhausen/bastr/README.md

 The unix utilities are probably more performant and more powerful - this utility only exists because it is easier and more semantic to use.

+## Advanced Use: Scripts
+Scripts in `bastr` are sequences of predefined actions.
+To create a new script, use the `bs script:add` command and follow along with the prompts

+To list your scripts, use `bs script:list`.

+To apply a script, use `(someprocess) | bs script [scriptname]`

 ## Examples

 ```sh-session